AyeItsAxi/AyeItsAxi/README.md

 - 💞️ I’m looking to collaborate on literally nothing fuck that
 - 📫 How to reach me: 1 24 9-ette#9999

-proffessional idiot who doesnt know shit and has no clue what theyre doing, yet also contributes nothing to society.
+professional idiot who doesnt know shit and has no clue what theyre doing, yet also contributes nothing to society.